For the Parents of Struggling Young Adults

 What Will be the End Result from the Program?

-We work toward helping young adults transform and learn how to become more mindful of his/her situation.
-We help them begin responding appropriately to challenges, frustrations, and changes: In short, we help him or her become capable of taking charge of his/her own life.
+We work toward helping young adults transform and learn how to become more mindful of their situation.
+We help them begin responding appropriately to challenges, frustrations, and changes: In short, we help them become capable of taking charge of their own life.

 We work at transformation: going from surviving to thriving